kirchoffpt/karly-sixtyfour/README.md

 I can share the dockerfile for full deployment of a lichess bot if anyone wants it.

 ## TEST
-After building just use ctest or manually run testall for a more detailed breakdown.
+After building just use ctest or manually run them (utest and movet) for a more detailed breakdown.
 May be slightly different depending on the build type.

-There is also a perft executable (counts moves of different positions to certain depths) that will probably be deprecated.
+There is also a perft executable (counts moves of different positions to certain depths) but I don't suggest trying to use it.

 ## USAGE

 This is a command line engine and does not come with its own gui.
-Arena chess works quite well.
+[Arena chess](http://www.playwitharena.de/) works quite well.
 There is currently no gameplay mode but using the engine in the command line can most easily be done with the following:

   * `go`